 The Department of English offers a wide variety of graduate coursework in British and American literature, composition and rhetoric, creative writing, linguistics, pedagogy, literary theory, and film.
-We host or support three graduate programs: the M.A. in English, the M.A.T. in English Education, and a post-baccalaureate licensure program for secondary English education.
+We host or support three graduate programs: the M.A. in English, the M.A.T. in English Education, and a Composition & Literary Studies Graduate Certificate.
 On this page you will find details of the final projects and/or exams for the M.A. and the M.A.T. as well as upcoming courses in the English program.

 English M.A.
 Program Tracks